-The Board and Council opened a Wave 1 recreational fishery for black sea bass from February 1-28, 2018; up to 100,000 lbs of black sea bass were allocated to the fishery, to be accounted for by the participating states according to their historic recreational harvest in February.
-Only Virginia and North Carolina participated in 2018; estimated harvest was between 4,826 and 5,206 lbs for Virginia and 0 lbs for North Carolina.
+The Board and Council opened a recreational fishery season for black sea bass from February 1-28, 2019.
+Up to 100,000 pounds of black sea bass were allocated to the fishery, to be accounted for by the participating states according to their historic recreational harvest in February.
+Only Virginia and North Carolina participated in 2019.
+Estimated February 2019 harvest was 10,082 pounds for Virginia and 0 pounds for North Carolina.
+As part of the 2019 conservation equivalency (CE) proposal, Virginia forfeited 21 days from wave-3 (May/June) to account for the 10,082 pounds of recreational landings that occurred in February of that year.